If you have reached here then you want to know how to set up a marine aquarium.

 Just make sure to procure enough sea salt for your display tank and for future water changes.

 These are for scaping of the tank and rock also acts as biological filtration.
 These days lot of Marine Aquarium Shop offer live rock, well I am quite against a live rock from the ocean;

 Sand or crushed corals are also available in the market;

 Water additives and conditioners are for the treatment of the water.
 There are so many of them now.
 You can buy them from any local fish store or just buy them online.

 We would be requiring certain more items such as power cords, PVC buckets, activated carbon, nets, hosepipes and other miscellaneous items which we will talk about in later sections.

 Making of Saltwater

-Saltwater is the essence of a saltwater aquarium and any knowledge in the water condition on the reef is beneficial.
-Seawater contains ions and some trace elements, and it becomes very important of us to replica the water parameters as on the coral reefs.
+Saltwater is the essence of a saltwater aquarium and any knowledge of the water condition on the reef is beneficial.
+Seawater contains ions and some trace elements, and it becomes very important for us to replica the water parameters as on the coral reefs.